 So, our Recreation Therapist (who was amazing) built a “bar” of sorts in the Rec Room.
 She served peanuts and juice and after about two weeks of redirecting Sam towards the Rec Room at 4 pm he began going there himself.
 It was a perfect solution for him during that time.

-Post Notes and Signs Everywhere
+Use Post Notes and Signs Everywhere In The House

 For some seniors with memory problems, posting signs and notes up are very helpful.
 It’s important to know that if memory loss continues to get worse, they may be able to READ what they see but they will lose the ability to COMPREHEND what they are reading.
 This is very important especially when it comes to taking medication.